-My first full article's up on UK Anime Network, check it out there or or read it here.
+My first full article’s up and you can read it here.

 The banner outside advertising the exhibition

 Any fan of Neon Genesis Evangelion may already be aware of just how easy it is to immerse yourself into the world of Eva during a trip to Japan.
 To nicely illustrate this, on my recent visit to Japan, I was fortunate enough to stumble across the Evangelion and Japanese Swords Exhibition which was being showcased at the Osaka Museum of History from 3rd July to 16th September 2013.
 I spotted a poster one day while passing through Shin Osaka station and decided to head over and take a look.
 It turned out to be well worth the train ride and subsequent short walk.
 Compared to other comparable Japanese events and exhibitions entry was a pretty reasonable ¥800 for adults, which is about £5.

 The exhibition clearly forms part of the of the extensive promotional activities supporting the release of Evangelion: 3.0 You Can (Not) Redo, with the Evangelion Store taking up another room almost as large as the exhibition itself.
 The film itself came out in Japanese cinemas last year and on DVD and Blu-ray in Japan earlier this year; it will hit these shores in October courtesy of Scotland Loves Anime and Sci-Fi London, then in November at Leeds International Film Festival.
 However, perhaps surprisingly, the other purpose of the exhibition is to promote the Japanese sword industry.
 A clear hint towards this can be traced back to the exhibition’s original location at the Bizen Osafune Japanese Sword Museum in Okayama.
 The exhibition has been touring Japan for around a year now and carries with it the hopes and aspirations of the Japanese sword industry.